ehohenstein/erlang_gotchas/README.md

 ```

 Each time I have doubled the number of receive loops procesed and each time
-the amount of time it takes to process them increases by a factor of 4.
-If
+the amount of time it takes to process them increases by approximately a factor
-it were a linear increase, the time taken should increase by a factor of 2,
+of 4.
+If it were a linear increase, the time taken should increase by a factor
-not 4.
+of 2, not 4.
 An increase by a factor of 4 is exactly what we would expect for an
-O(N^2) algorithm.
+O(N^2) algorithm when N is doubled.

+Note that if you make N really really large, your system may start to swap since
+the test involves creating N messages simultaneously in memory.
+You should attempt
+to verify that you are not measuring swap.
+I can confirm that swap did not occur
+while producing the output above.

 Let's look briefly at the code to see what it's doing.